 Parameters in the α family were simple fixed effects.
 Parameters in the β family were estimated for each species, with species terms drawn from a normal distribution of mean and variance estimated from the data.
 Parameters in the δ family correspond to variance around a mean of 0 to incorporate additional variation for each species or site that could not be explained by other fixed or random effects.

 While we detected 206 species in total, we excluded those species with fewer than 10 detections from our analysis (111 species).
-In addition, we excluded Rhinoplax vigil, a highly-mobile species with a far-reaching call that would likely have violated the assumption of independent detections.
+In addition, we excluded Rhinoplax vigil, a highly mobile species with a far-reaching call that would likely have violated the assumption of independent detections.
 Furthermore, mobile species such as birds can travel among points, which would violate the assumption of independence of occurrence.
 To prevent this assumption from being violated, we set our points 300 m apart.
 To account for spatial autocorrelation, we estimated the random effect of transect (8-15 points that were spatially grouped; δ1).
 We fit the model to our point count data in a Bayesian framework using Markov Chain Monte Carlo simulation to obtain the posterior distribution for each parameter.
 Our models were implemented in JAGS (Plummer 2017) and run using the R package R2jags (Su and Yajima 2020).
 Non-informative priors were used throughout.
 Specifically, means and fixed effects were drawn from a normal(0, 100) distribution and sigma terms were drawn from a uniform(0, 10) distribution.
 We ran four chains for 50,000 iterations with a thinning interval of 20 to reduce autocorrelation and 20,000 iterations of burn-in, resulting in 1,500 samples of the posterior.
 We checked convergence by visually inspecting trace plots and with the Gelman-Rubin convergence diagnostic (Gelman and Rubin 1992), ensuring that all values were less than 1.1.
 For full code, see supplemental information.

 We report posterior means for all parameter estimates detailing how each species responded to each habitat covariates and interactions with commercial value (i.e., β1-7).
 Habitat covariates and interactions were considered to significantly affect species when the 95% Bayesian credible interval (BCI) for the mean (l) of the random effect distribution governing species’ responses did not overlap 0.